megnergit/Wildfire_Consideration_W1/README.md

 tilted orbit, it takes at least a day, if not a week, that a satellite can come back to one location again, and notices something is different (=fire).
 The choice of the orbit is in a sense intentional.
 A satellite project is funded by a country (US) or a group of countries (EU).
-The satellites have to cover wide areas, and if we would like to keep the spatial resolution high enough (therefore cannot be in the high orbits), the satellite has to move around to cover the entire scope.
+The satellites have to cover wide areas, and if we would like to keep the spatial resolution high enough (therefore cannot be in the high orbits), the satellite has to move around to cover the entire area.

 Because of the technical challenges discussed above, there is indeed a gap to close with a __regional__, fast wildfire alarming system.
 To differentiate from existing systems, the service has to have approximately the following specs.

-1. High cadence in monitoring (15 minutes ideal, longest with one hour of intervals).
+1. High cadence in monitoring (15 minutes ideal, longest one hour of intervals).
 The satellites must be watching a same area continuously, or have to come back frequent enough.
 The operation would be expensive, and indeed suits for micro satellite systems.

 2. Thermal wavelength (> 3 um) sensitivity.
-The longer the wavelength, the lower the temperature a heat source to get caught.
-This means that the lead time for the flame detection will be shorter.
+The longer the wavelength, the lower the temperature a heat source could be to get caught.
+This means that the lead time of the flame detection will be shorter.
 One can also live with 2.2 um, which is enough to catch the fire of the temperature 1500 K.

 3. Spatial resolution should not be significantly worse than 10 m.
    This will be set by the compromises among

-    - Height of the satellite orbit
+    - height of the satellite orbit
-    - Size of the detector
+    - size of the detector
-    - Area to cover
+    - area to cover

 Just a quick calculation.
 In order to cover Attica (a region in Greece where Athen is located.
 About 84 km wide) with 10 m pixel scale, the